Bhagavadajjukam: Synopsis

-The play opens with a discussion on Hindu dharma between a master and a disciple, whose attention is drifting towards a woman in the nearby garden.
+The play opens with a discussion on sannyasa Hindu dharma between a master and a disciple, whose attention is drifting towards a woman in the nearby garden.
 As the discussion goes on, the woman is bitten by a snake and falls dead – an act that deeply affects the disciple.
 To demonstrate his yogic power, the master transfers the disciple's soul into the woman's body, who then rises and continues the philosophical discussion.